 Lake MacDonald is great for boating, water skiing, canoeing, and fishing, but remember that the water is very cold.
 We also enjoyed the bike paths surrounding the Apgar campground and that it was a short walk to Apgar Village for drinks, snacks, or supplies.

 This is a first come first serve campsite and has the benefit of being close to the trailhead of Trail of the Cedars and Avalanche Lake, both of which are good hikes for younger children.

 Note that only 50 sites will accommodate vehicle lengths up to 26 feet and that there are fewer amenities here.

 Glacier National Park Tip #9: St Mary’s Campground

-St Mary’s campground sits on the northeast side of park, past the Going-to-the-Sun Road.
-While it does provides a shuttle up to Logan Pass, one of the absolute best parts of visiting Glacier National Park is the Going-to-the-Sun Road so you’re not going to want to miss out on this scenic highway.
+St Mary’s campground sits on the northeast side of the park, past the Going-to-the-Sun Road.
+While it does provide a shuttle up to Logan Pass, one of the absolute best parts of visiting Glacier National Park is the Going-to-the-Sun Road so you’re not going to want to miss out on this scenic highway.

 To see the Going-to-the-Sun Road, you can take the shuttle from St Mary’s to Logan Pass and then change shuttles to ride down to Avalanche and back up in order to see the views.

 Driving Times to St Mary from West Glacier: